 Elementary education.
 Students interested in elementary education must secure copies of the Teacher Education Program Guidebook from the Department of Education.
 Programs should be worked out with the appropriate departmental advisor (see list above for the appropriate advisor) and have the approval of Mr. LeRoy Stegink, director of teacher education.
-The minimum elementary education program requires the completion of the general education requirements (see pages 66-68 for the courses recommended for studies in teacher education), and the completion of one of the following options for a concentration.
+The minimum elementary education program requires the completion of the general education requirements (see pages 69-71 for the courses recommended for studies in teacher education), and the completion of one of the following options for a concentration.

-- 1. Three minors, consisting of a group minor of seven course units, and a single departmental minor of six course units in a department other than those included in the group minor, and a planned minor consisting of six course units in subjects relevant to the curriculum of elementary schools.
-It is recommended that students who intend to teach in middle school or junior high complete two departmental minors and a planned minor.
+- 1. Three minors, consisting of a group minor of at least 24 semester hours, and a single departmental minor of at least 20 semester hours in a department other than those included in the group minor, and a planned minor consisting of at least 20 semester hours in subjects relevant to the curriculum of elementary schools.
+It is recommended that students who intend to teach in middle school or junior high complete two departmental minors and a planned minor (except prospective science teachers, who should take a group science minor, a departmental minor, and a planned minor).
 Those intending to teach on a lower elementary level should complete a group minor, a departmental minor, and a planned minor. - 2.
-A major of at least eight and a half course units, and a planned minor of six course units in subjects relevant to the curriculum of elementary schools. - 3.
-A group major of at least ten and a half course units, and a planned minor of six course units in subjects relevant to the curriculum of elementary schools.
+A major of at least 30 semester hours, and a planned minor of at least 20 semester hours in subjects relevant to the curriculum of elementary schools. - 3.
+A group major of at least 36 semester hours, and a planned minor of at least 20 semester hours in subjects relevant to the curriculum of elementary schools.

 In addition, prospective elementary teachers are required to take one course from each of the following groups.
-Students whose major or minors include none of these courses must complete a total of only two courses from the three groups:
+Students whose major or minors include none of these courses must complete a total of only two courses from the following three groups:

-- 1. English 325 or 326
+1. English 325 or 326

-- 2. Geography 101 or 110

-- 3. Psychology 201, 204, 207, or Education 216\
+- 2. Geography 101 or 110 - 3.
+Psychology 201, 204, 207, or Education 216